Tunes of War

 Tunes of War is the seventh studio album by German heavy metal band Grave Digger.
 It is a concept about the Scottish struggles for independence from England, from the medieval conflicts between its clans in the 11th century through to the Jacobite rebellion of the 18th.
+This is the first album to feature drummer Stefan Arnold, and the last album to feature bassist Tomi Göttlich.

 It is the first album in Grave Digger's trilogy of medievally inspired concept albums which was continued by Knights of the Cross (1998) and concluding with Excalibur (1999).

 Track listing

 All songs composed & arranged by Grave Digger.